-Spectralytics has a diverse group of equipment to allow for cutting parts of all shapes and sizes, from guidewires to orthopedic tools.
+Spectralytics has a diverse group of equipment for cutting parts of all shapes and sizes, from guidewires to orthopedic tools.

 Some of the tubular projects we work on include stents, coronary and peripheral, catheter components, endoscopic tools, and flexible orthopedic instruments.
 The most common materials are stainless steel (304 and 316), cobalt chrome alloys, nitinol and platinum.